sszukala/Genesis-Sphere-Ver-2/README.md

-# Genesis Sphere Ver 2

 # 🌌 Genesis-Sphere: A Framework for Space-Time Density and Temporal Flow

 **Author**: Shannon Szukala
-**Last Updated**: April 17, 2025
+**Date**: April 17, 2025

 ---

 ## 🧠 Overview

-**Genesis-Sphere** is a conceptual extension of general relativity that introduces **time-dependent space-time density** and **modulated temporal flow** using simple, interpretable mathematical functions.
-It is designed to model cosmic phenomena such as singularities, inflation, and cyclic universes using sinusoidal and inverse-scaling behaviors.

-> ⚛️ Inspired by both classical and modern cosmological theories, Genesis-Sphere creates a conceptual "modulation zone"—the **Genesis-Sphere**—where time and density behave differently near cosmic origins.
+**Genesis-Sphere** is a theoretical framework that extends general relativity by introducing two novel concepts:

+- **Time-Density Geometry**: A model of space-time density that evolves based on sinusoidal and quadratic scaling.
+- **Temporal Flow Ratio**: A mathematical formulation to simulate how time slows down or normalizes near singularities.

+The goal is to provide a more accessible and visualizable way to study cosmic events like the **Big Bang**, **black holes**, and **cyclic universes**.

 ---